CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d3-GuestShell-Ex2.md

     csr1#guestshell run bash
     [guestshell@guestshell ~]$

-6. The CLI Python package has six functions that can execute IOS XE CLI commands.
-To use these functions, use `import cli` in a Python script or the Python interpreter, for example, run the `python` command from the Guest Shell `[guestshell@guestshell ~]$` prompt:
+6. The cli Python module has six functions that can execute IOS XE CLI commands.
+To use these functions, use `import cli` in a Python script or the Python interpreter.
+For example, run the `python` command from the Guest Shell `[guestshell@guestshell ~]$` prompt:

     ```